ding-lab/PE-CGS-pipeline/README.md

 git submodule update submodules/
 ```

-This command will sometimes fail due to intermediary files, and is a pain to try and fix.
+This command will sometimes fail due to intermediary files, and this is a pain to try and fix.
 Usually the easier solution is just deleting the repository and reinstalling.

 ## Overview